kidozen/kido-android/README.md

-# Kidozen SDK for Android Devices
+# Kidozen SDK for Android Devices v 1.2
 The KidoZen SDK for Android provides libraries for developers to build connected mobile applications using KidoZen.
 This guide walks through the steps for setting up the SDK and running the code samples.

 ## About the SDK